Utsavd7/Computer-Vision-and-Perception-for-Self-Driving-Cars/README.md

 The methods that are used in this project include:

-Deep learning,
+Deep learning

-Traditional computer vision techniques,
+Traditional computer vision techniques

-Data augmentation,
+Data augmentation

 Transfer learning

 **4) Results**